bbe2/portfolio/README.md

 --------------
 ## Have a moment?
-=> Will our machines of the REAL work with humans to compute the impossible at a critical moment?
+=> How will robotics of the REAL work with humans to compute at critical moments?
-Or will Isaac Asimov's children drown?
+Does your magic 8's priors indicate Isaac Asimov's children will drown?

 ---------